gardinbe/strapi-ts-types/README.md

 # strapi-ts-types
-A straight forward typing scheme for the Strapi API.
+A basic typing scheme for the Strapi API.
 Used to quickly type up requests and responses.

 ### Implementation example